-This 28 minutes long slide shows the history of Karolinska Institutet and the Nobel Prize in Physiology or Medicine.
-It is divided into four parts: The 19th century history of Karolinska Institutet; Karolinska Institutet’s development during the 1900s; The Nobel Laureates at Karolinska Institutet; Selecting the Nobel Laureates and Overview of the Karolinska Institutet in Stockholm.
+A 28 minutes long slide shows the history of Karolinska Institutet and the Nobel Prize in Physiology or Medicine.
+It is divided into four parts: The 19th century history of Karolinska Institute; the development of the Karolinska Institute during the 1900’s; The Nobel Laureates at the Karolinska Institute; Selecting the Nobel Laureates and overview of the Karolinska Institute in Stockholm.

 The 19th century history of Karolinska Institutet stretches back to a Royal decree to quickly train Army Surgeons.
 It continues with the build up of a natural scientific research tradition which, by the end of the century saw Karolinska Institutet become established as a leading medical university.
 This research tradition soon catches the attention of the inventor of dynamite, Alfred Nobel.